rafis/ogre2-sample/README.md

 ogre2-sample
 ============

-Ogre3D project template is ~~ready to be used~~ (make fork and pull requests to make it usable) in experimental projects to learn Ogre3D, featuring:
+Ogre3D project template is ~~ready to be used~~ (please make fork and pull requests to make it usable) in your experimental projects or to learn Ogre3D. orge2-sample is featuring:

 * Oriented to Ogre3D 2.1
 * OIS Mouse and Keyboard